 Perelandra: Very different from Out of the Silent Planet while still showing C.S.
 Lewis's vivid and inspiring imagination.
 I am simply blown away by his vision of creation on Venus.
 Amazing insights as to battling evil, the dance of God's creation and plan, and our part in it.

 That Hideous Strength: It is a testament to Lewis's imagination and writing skill as to how different all three of the books are in this trilogy, while simultaneously all carrying out the same basic theme.
 No wonder J.R.R.
 Tolkien loved them.
 This book left me striving to be a better person, to be truer to myself, as did the other two.
 Not many other books really leave one feeling that way.

-Discussed in episode 7 of A Good Story is Hard to Find.
+Discussed in episodes 202, 204, and 206 of A Good Story is Hard to Find podcast.